Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Buffalo's games this season have gone over 51.5 points five of seven times.
+- Buffalo and its opponents have combined to put up more than 51.5 points in five of seven games this season.

-- Bowling Green and its opponents have combined to score more than 51.5 points in three of eight games this season.
+- Bowling Green's games have gone over 51.5 points in three of eight chances this season.

-- The two teams combine to average 51.9 points per game, 0.4 more than the over/under in this contest.

-- This contest's total is three points fewer than the 54.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 3.0 points lower than the 54.5 these two squads combine to give up per game in 2021.

-- Bulls games this season feature an average total of 57.2 points, a number 5.7 points higher than Saturday's over/under.

-- In 2021, games involving the Falcons have averaged a total of 49.8 points, 1.7 fewer than this game's set over/under.

 Buffalo Stats and Trends

-- Buffalo's games this year have hit the over two times in seven opportunities (28.6%).
+- Buffalo's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Buffalo is 1-2 against the spread and 3-1 overall in games when it puts up more than 28.9 points.
+- Buffalo is 1-2 against the spread and 3-1 overall this season when the team puts up more than 28.9 points.

-- Buffalo is 2-2 against the spread and 3-2 overall when the team totals more than 360.1 yards.
+- In games that Buffalo picks up more than 360.1 yards, the team is 2-2 against the spread and 3-2 overall.

 - The Bulls have turned the ball over eight times this season, four fewer than the Falcons have forced (12).